Latest Offer: 100GB data just for £20 a month!

 SIM Only Deals

 There are two different types of SIM only deals on EE.
 If you need larger data allowances or unlimited data deals with 5G data speeds then EE’s ‘Smart Plans’ are the right way to go.
-Smart Plans also come with a free ‘Swappable Benefit’ which you can change every month.
-To access these perks or larger data allowances you’ll need to sign up for an 18 month contract.
+Smart Plans also come with at least one free ‘Swappable Benefit’ which you can change every month.
+To access these perks or larger data allowances you’ll need to sign up for a long-term contract.

-The lower-cost alternatives are called ‘Essential Plans’ and they don’t offer any 5G coverage or free Swappable Benefits.
-However, you still get the fastest 4G download speeds and the best 4G network coverage in the UK, so these plans still offer great value.
+The lower-cost alternatives are called ‘Essential Plans’ and they don’t offer any free Swappable Benefits, but some of them come with 5G coverage.
+You also still get the fastest 4G download speeds and the best 4G network coverage in the UK, so these plans still offer great value.

 Neither of these two choices offer great flexibility.
 Both Smart and Essential plans lock you into a long term commitment with EE (for at least a year).
 If you want to explore them a bit more, we’ve prepared a detailed comparison of EE Essential vs Smart plans.